PLSysSec/haybale/README.md

 If the program or function you want to analyze is written in Rust, you can likewise use `rustc`'s `--emit=llvm-bc` and `--emit=llvm-ir` flags.

+Note that in order for `haybale` to print source-location information (e.g., source filename and line number) in error messages and backtraces, the LLVM bitcode will need to include debuginfo.
+You can ensure debuginfo is included by passing the `-g` flag to `clang`, `clang++`, or `rustc` when generating bitcode.

 ### 3. Create a Project

 A `haybale` [`Project`] contains all of the code currently being analyzed, which